openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_destructive.rst

  Install plugin
  fuel plugins --install plugin-name-1.0-0.0.1-0.noarch.rpm

- Ensure that plugin is installed successfully using cli, run command 'fuel plugins'.
+ Ensure that plugin is installed successfully using CLI, run command 'fuel plugins'.
  Connect to the Fuel web UI.

- Create a new environment using the Fuel UI Wizard: add name of env and select release version with OS as hypervisor type: select vcenter check box and Qemu radio button network setup : Neutron with tunnel segmentation storage backends: default additional services: all by default
+ Create a new environment using the Fuel UI Wizard: add name of env and select release version with OS as hypervisor type: select vcenter check box and QEMU radio button network setup : Neutron with tunnel segmentation storage backends: default additional services: all by default